Tim’s take:

 When does harvest 2026 start in the UK?

 Winter barley opens the season, with the first fields in southern and eastern England typically cut in the first half of July.
 After a dry spring, some stressed crops on light land in eastern England are likely to be cut early.
-AHDB’s first weekly harvest report of 2026, due around mid-July, will confirm how the start compares with past years.
+AHDB’s first harvest report of 2026, published on 31 July, confirmed the earliest start since its records began in 2006.

 Which crop is harvested first in the UK?